Lady Justice needs a new blindfold

 The sad thing is that the general public is so used to the security agencies going after Trump that they are numb to it.
 The gravity of how twisted, unjust and unfair it is for one political party to use our tax-payer funded security and justice agencies to harass, bully and punish their political opponents, while they coddle and protect the criminals in their midst isn’t surprising.

 The FBI supposedly was after 15 boxes of documents that Trump took with him from the White House.
-It's more likely they are planting evidence - again.
 Trump’s daughter-in-law said it was personal items, photos and newspaper clippings that were his.
 It doesn’t matter though.
 The FBI can’t be trusted.
 Remember they submitted fraudulent documents to the FISA court along with opposition research paid for by the DNC and the Clinton campaign to initiate the Russia hoax?

 It was proven that the FBI knew it was fraudulent.
 They created it, but they used it to go after him and spent years investigating not only Trump and his family but his business partners, his staff, and everyone close to him before they had to admit that they found nothing.